LukasAppleFan/Portfolio-HTML-CSS-School-Project/README.md

 # This is a project for school.

+## PWA version

+This is a PWA version of the portfolio website.
+It is built using HTML, CSS, and JavaScript.

 ## A simple Portfolio website

 This is a simple portfolio website for a school project.
 It is built using HTML and CSS only.